worace/coinage/iterations/iteration_1.markdown

 one that combines with the rest of the block header contents to give us a hash below the desired difficulty threshold.

+## Exercise: Simple Miner

+In short "mining" is a mechanism to make the process of generating blocks difficult.
+This is important in order to prevent bad actors from creating fraudulent blocks or flooding the network with bogus blocks.

+Bitcoin achieves these restrictions through lots of use of cryptographic hashing.
+Cryptographic hashes are easy to generate and verify, but hard to predict or manipulate.
+In particular, if you specify a given hash value, it's extremely difficult to find a given input which produces that value when hashed.
+This is because hashes themselves are unpredictable, so the only way to "target" a specific hash value is to laboriously try a lot of inputs until you find the one that produces the hash you're looking for.

+In our case, when mining against a target we don't attempt to match that target exactly, but rather to find any input which produces a hash _smaller than_ the target.
+This still proves difficult, but not impossible.
+Additionally, it lets us calibrate the difficulty as needed by lowering the target over time.

+To practice working with this concept, try the following exercise:

+Given a target hash `"0001515819dec61fd361d5fdabb57f41ecce1a5fe1fe263b98c0d6943b9b232e"`, write a simple program which searches for a value `nonce` such that `nonce` produces a SHA256 hash _smaller than_ the given target.
+(Hint: you'll probably need a loop of some sort to try various inputs until you get a valid one.)

 ### Hashing Transactions

 To generate the block's transaction hash, generate the hexadecimal hashes for